MicrosoftDocs/entra-docs/docs/identity/hybrid/what-is-inter-directory-provisioning.md

 <a name='what-types-of-inter-directory-provisioning-does-azure-ad-support'></a>

-<a name='what-types-of-inter-directory-provisioning-does-microsoft-entra-id-support'></a>

-## What types of inter-directory provisioning does Microsoft Entra support
+## What types of inter-directory provisioning does Microsoft Entra ID support

 Microsoft Entra ID currently supports three methods for accomplishing inter-directory provisioning.
 These methods are: